-The Heidelberg MBA program educational objectives focus on qualities of mind and of person and the ability to apply general concepts and knowledge to specific situations.
+The Heidelberg University Aris Kaplanis MBA program educational goals focus on qualities of mind and of person and the ability to apply general concepts and knowledge to specific situations.
+Students will develop learning goals related to knowledge and skills, context, and abilities.

-Students will develop: